kangman/til-kang/bashStuff/ssh_tab_completion/README.md

-#How to get tab completion working for your ~/.ssh/config file
+#How to get tab completion working for your ssh config file

 When you have a decent size config file with hosts and proxy commands and all that good stuff it might come in handy to have tab completion for these hosts you keep sshing into.